opencaesar/oml-tutorials/tutorial1.md

 ]
 ```

-In light of the above, and having established previously that property `hasBase` is *functional*, it follows logically that `base1` and `base2` must be two names of the same base individual.
+In light of the above, and having established previously that property `hasBase` is *functional*, it follows logically that both aforementioned anonymous instances must be the same instance.
 But wait, we asserted in the restaurant description that those instances are typed by concepts `DeepPanBase` and `ThinAndCrispyBase`, respectively.
 This means now that the same base instance is typed by both these types.

 However, the explanation also says that these two types are in fact disjoint.
 Where did it get this from?
 It turns out to be a generated assertion in the `pizza-bundle` vocabulary bundle.
 Such assertion is generated since the two types do not have a common subtype in the `pizza` vocabulary (included in the vocabulary bundle).
 Such closed-world semantics is a benefit of using a vocabulary bundle.

 Now, let us put all those inferences together to understand the reported problem *"an individual belongs to a type and its complement"*.
-It turns out that the individual here is known by the two names `base1` and `base2` and it is inferred to belong to type `DeepPanBase` and its complement type `ThinAndCrispyBase`, which is a logical inconsistency.
+It turns out that the individual here is nothing but those anonymous instances (individuas) and it is inferred to belong to type `DeepPanBase` and its complement type `ThinAndCrispyBase`, which is a logical inconsistency.

 **Fixing the problem**

 1. Let's now fix the problem by reverting the change we just did.
-Click on the `restaurant` editor again and navigate to line 30 and restore the original `hasId` property value of `pizza2` to "2".
+Click on the `restaurant` editor again and navigate to line 22 and restore the original `hasId` property value of `pizza2` to "2".
 Save the editor.

 1. Click on the [=Gradle Tasks view=] and double-click to rerun the `tutorial1/oml/build` task again and wait for it to finish running in the [=Gradle Executions view=].